 It’s crucial to observe and act on the various methods candidates adopt to find the right jobs.
 For example, 42.9% of candidates search jobs by using a job board, and 32.1% of searches are found using career sites.
 Companies must ensure to advertise on the right platforms for their industry.

 Solution: There is always a shortage of qualified candidates for companies’ demands.
 At the same time, it is very difficult to find an exact match for the required profiles.
-Finding a qualified candidate is one of the biggest challenges faced by recruiters in the industry.
+Finding a qualified candidate is one of the biggest challenges faced by recruiters in the industry(particularly in case of technical recruitment, where the technology evolves at a very high pace).
 Good/qualified candidates are often contacted regularly by recruiters.
 On the other hand, candidates with hard-to-find skills often consider several job offers simultaneously.
 Recruiters should put extra effort into persuading passive candidates to stay ahead of the competition.
 One thing that the recruiter needs to keep in mind before contacting a passive candidate is to research if the current job profile excites them as well as reasons that make them happy in their job.
 Companies should personalize their sourcing emails to describe what they can offer the candidates instead of what they are bringing to the company.

 Solution: With an ocean of available information, candidates who are applying for jobs can peep into a company’s history before sending their applications!